My vehicle is a write-off. Now what?

 The number of vehicle collisions has steadily declined over the past 20 years.
-According to Transport Canada, there were about 104,000 collisions in 2019.
-That’s down from more than 150,000 crashes 15 years earlier — even though there are more vehicles on the road today.
+According to Transport Canada, there were 72,917 collisions involving at least one injury in 2020.
+That’s less than half the number of collisions nearly 20 years earlier — even though the number of registered vehicles in Canada is increasing.

-Unfortunately, there may be a day that your vehicle is involved in a collision and it’s beyond repair.
+Unfortunately, there could come a day that your vehicle is involved in a collision beyond repair.
 Hopefully, it doesn’t happen to you, but there are some things you should know in the event it does.

 What to do if you’re involved in a collision